 The Oxford BRC Small Grants scheme offers up to £25,000 to enable early career researchers to develop their careers and increase the impact of their work.
 All applicants should have recently completed a PhD or DPhil and priority will be given to candidates preparing to apply for a post-doctoral fellowship.

-Applicants should be employed by Oxford University or Oxford University Hospitals Trust in one of the Oxford BRC themes.
+A Small Grant can be up to £25,000.
 The duration can be flexible but grants usually last for three to six months.
-The grant should be used mainly to claim salary costs, full or part time, and the amount should cover a minimum of 25% of salary.
+The grant should be used mainly to claim salary costs for yourself, full or part time, and the amount should cover a minimum of 25% of your salary.
+You can also use the funding for publication costs where this is not provided by your theme.

 Here a previous Small Grant recipient outlines how the grant was used.